RichardValerosoUniverse/World-at-35/profile/README.md

 X is what's happening and what people are talking about right now.
 It's where news breaks and communities converge.
-And it's all powered by open source, made by a team of amazing humans.
+And it's all powered by open source, made by SUPER HIGHNESS 🤣

 ## Participating in the community